Washington County WI

 Work Direction Received:

-Works under the general direction of the Registered Nurse and Licensed Practical Nurse.
+Works under the general direction of the Nurse Manager / Charge Nurse.

 Essential Knowledge and Abilities:

-Physical Strength: Ability to lift, transfer, move and turn a resident to or from a bed, wheelchair, sit to stand, mechanical life, toilet, tub and occasionally the floor.
-Requires varying degrees of pushing, pulling and lifting due to the differences in resident weights which could be up to 50 pounds.
+Physical Strength: ability to lift, transfer, move and turn a resident to or from a bed, wheelchair, hoyer lift, toilet, tub and occasionally the floor.
+Requires varying degrees of pushing, pulling and lifting due to the differences in resident weights which could be over 50 pounds.

-Manual Dexterity: Must be able to continuously perform simple manipulative tasks, such as the equipment listed above as well as buttons, snaps, buckles and tie strings.
-Occasionally perform difficult manipulative tasks.
+Manual Dexterity: Must be able to perform manipulative tasks, such as the equipment listed above as well as buttons, snaps, buckles and tie strings; removing unit dose medications from packets and containers; using a pill crusher on a repetitious basis; manipulation of tubes.

 Coordination: Ability to safely assist a resident with all ADL’s, transfers and ambulation requiring good hand/eye coordination, steadiness and the ability to move about in tight spaces, between objects, equipment and furniture.

-Mobility: Must be able to continuously stand and walk; frequently squat, climb stairs, bend to the floor, kneel, twist, sit, stand and remain in uncomfortable positions for prolonged periods of time.
+Mobility: Must be able to frequently stand and walk; frequently squat, climb stairs, bend to the floor, reach over the shoulder, kneel, twist, sit, stand and remain in uncomfortable positions for periods of time.

-Vision: Must be able to continuously see objects up close so as to notice a change in resident's condition (breathing, color, skin breakdown, etc.) Must be able to see emergency strobe lights, nurse call lights, etc.
+Vision: Must be able to see objects up close so as to notice a change in resident’s condition (breathing, color, skin breakdown, etc.).
+Must be able to see emergency strobe lights, nurse call lights, etc.

 Hearing: Must be able to hear normal sounds and voice patterns with background noise.
 Must have adequate hearing to receive verbal instructions.
 Must be able to hear emergency signals, alarms, call lights and be able to answer the phone.

-Smell: Must be able to detect the smell of smoke, spoiled food, soiled linen, etc.
+Smell Must be able to detect the smell of smoke, spoiled food, soiled linen, resident incontinence, etc.

 Concentration: Able to concentrate on moderate details with frequent interruptions.

-Conceptualization: Must be able to understand and relate specific ideas and concepts.
+Conceptualization: Must be able to understand and relate to the theories behind related concepts.

 Memory: Must be able to remember multiple tasks and assignments over a period of 8 hours.